-Three-bit instructions are serially loaded into the instruction register.
+Serially load three-bit instructions into the instruction register.
 This register is loaded when it is placed between the TDI and TDO pins as shown in "TAP Controller Block Diagram" on page 16.
 Upon power up, the instruction register is loaded with the IDCODE instruction.
 It is also loaded with the IDCODE instruction if the controller is placed in a reset state as described in the previous section.

-When the TAP controller is in the Capture IR state, the two least significant bits are loaded with a binary "01" pattern to allow fault isolation of the board level serial test path.
+When the TAP controller is in the Capture IR state, the two least significant bits are loaded with a binary "01" pattern to enable for fault isolation of the board level serial test path.